HillaryDanan/spectral-representations/README.md

 ## The Central Question

-**What types of information cannot be adequately represented by discrete mathematical structures?**
+**What types of information cannot be adequately represented by discrete mathematical structures?
+And what happens when discrete language attempts to control continuous cognition?**

 Current artificial intelligence systems—from transformers to large language models—rely almost exclusively on discrete representations: tokens, embeddings, categorical predictions.
 Yet continuous phenomena pervade nature: waves propagate through space, quantum states exist in superposition, emotions evolve dynamically, time flows without discrete boundaries.

-**This repository explores a foundational question**: Are there domains where discrete representations constitute a fundamental mismatch—where information loss from discretization cannot be recovered through scale, architecture, or training?
+**This repository explores two foundational questions**:
+1. Are there domains where discrete representations constitute a fundamental mismatch—where information loss from discretization cannot be recovered through scale, architecture, or training?
+2. How does discrete language control continuous cognitive substrates—and what does this reveal about the nature of thought and reality?

+**The answer may unify both questions**: Language functions as a measurement operator that collapses continuous possibility spaces into discrete outcomes, creating the path-dependent trajectories we experience as thought and behavior.

 ---